 Cassie Howe, who is running a workshop on labyrinths at the global conference, wishes to provide participants with an opportunity to experience 'walking' a finger labyrinth.
 Cassie, who is travelling from England, is not keen on adding them to her luggage.

 I'm happy to be the point of contact and collection point and ensure the safe return.

 Christina Rowntree Veriditas Certified Facilitator Email.

-Videos about finger labyrinths.
+Videos about finger labyrinths and the power of music.